CPD Ref: C-107674

 Domains: Clinical practice, Communication

-The second part of Dry Eye Disease: The Complete Picture covers the assessment and diagnosis as recommended in the TFOS DEWS ll report including triaging questions and diagnostic tests and techniques.
+The second part of Dry Eye Disease: The Complete Picture covers assessment and diagnosis as recommended in the TFOS DEWS ll report, including triaging questions and diagnostic tests and techniques.

 Topics: DED, Ocular surface disease, TFOS DEWS II, Dry eye, Tears, Homeostasis, Osmolarity, Cornea, BUT, Fluorescein staining, Meibomian glands, MGD, Blepharitis, Demodex, Questionnaires, Lids, Aqueous deficient, Evaporative.